“Jurassic World” takes the world one ticket at a time

 “Jurassic World” leaves the audience with mixed emotions on dinosaurs.
 In past “Jurassic Park” films, the audience is left relieved the cast survived the dino stampedes, raptor hunts, and being a T-rex meal.
 “Jurassic World” leaves you wanting to add a Velociraptor companion to your wish list.

+As a summer blockbuster, Jurassic World ticks as many boxes as it needs to be considered an exciting, fun flick.
+You’ll probably want to see the movie on the big screen to get the very best experience possible.
+However, if you’d prefer to watch it in the comfort of your own home, you could have a look at some Cinema Room installers who can give you the movie theatre experience without the travelling, cost or annoying kids.
 The film reaches a wide range of audience members, including introducing a new world to children who are first experiencing the park while also living up to expectations for fans of the first “Jurassic Park.”
 The movie leans towards the sci-fi realm with all its dino-on-dino action.
 In fact, the film gives you more dino than you could ask for and will leave you wanting more, and you’re in luck.
 E online report talks of a sequel being up in the air, and Pratt himself in an interview with Entertainment Weekly has joked, “They have me for 38 movies or something.”

 I give “Jurassic World” two raptor claws up.